SumaiyaTarannumNoor/okg_Sony/README.md

 - `OPENAI_EMBEDDING_AZURE_OPENAI_ENDPOINT`: Endpoint for embedding API Azure integration.
 - `SERPAPI_API_KEY`: API key for accessing SERPAPI services.

+## Dataset
+[Data Folder](https://github.com/user/example-repo/tree/master/data) - See this folder for more details on our datasets.
+Accessed on October 1, 2024.

 ## Usage
 Run the main script: